Buffalo's Cafe: Buffalo's Cafe (1985–2001)

 Buffalo's Cafe was formed in 1985, by friends David Hyde and Ralph Perrella.
 They chose a western theme for their first restaurant, which was designed and built by Perella, who was a graduate of Georgia Tech and an architect with construction experience.
 According to Perella: "We wanted to make it look like it had been there for 30 years.
 We created a rustic décor to capture the feel of an old Southwest café, with rough wood floors, distressed metal ceilings, American antiques, artifacts, memorabilia and hundreds of period photographs lining the wooded walls."

 Hyde and Perella opened their first Buffalo's Cafe in Roswell, Georgia, on October 26, 1985.
 The restaurant was named for its signature item: Buffalo-style chicken wings.
 By 1990, there were four Buffalo's Cafe locations operating in the metropolitan Atlanta area.
 Franchising began the following year, under the name Buffalo's Franchise Concepts Inc. (BFCI).
 In 1995, the Atlanta-based company had 35 restaurants, located in Florida, Georgia, North Carolina, South Carolina, and Tennessee.
 Sixteen of its locations were in the metropolitan Atlanta area.

 By the end of 1995, the company planned a rapid expansion throughout the Southeast United States that would add 16 new franchised restaurants over the next 18 months, with a total of 100 locations expected in three years.
-In late 1997, Ray Cabana was named as BFCI's new president, director, and chief executive; he had previously served as chief executive and president of Johnny Rockets for four years before joining Buffalo's as a consultant in 1996.
+In late 1997, Ray Cabana was named as BFCI's new president, director, and chief executive; he had previously was chief executive and president of Johnny Rockets for four years before joining Buffalo's as a consultant in 1996.

 As of 1998, the chain had 40 restaurant locations.
 The company planned to have 100 locations by 2000, and signed development agreements for the Midwestern United States, as well as Indonesia and Egypt.
 The company opened its first restaurant in Puerto Rico in December 1998.
 In 2000 the chain launched a $1 million promotional campaign for its 46 restaurants.
 The campaign included a cowboy character used as a family-oriented spokesperson in radio and television commercials.